Generic Name: rifampin and isoniazid

 Other neurotoxic effects, which are uncommon with conventional doses, are convulsions, toxic encephalopathy, optic neuritis and atrophy, memory impairment, and toxic psychosis.

-Hepatic reactions: elevated serum transaminases (SGOT; SGPT), bilirubinemia, bilirubinuria, jaundice, and occasionally severe and sometimes fatal hepatitis.
+Hepatic: elevated serum transaminases (SGOT; SGPT), bilirubinemia, bilirubinuria, jaundice, and occasionally severe and sometimes fatal hepatitis.
 The common prodromal symptoms are anorexia, nausea, vomiting, fatigue, malaise, and weakness.
-Mild and transient elevation of serum transaminase levels occurs in 10 to 20 percent of persons taking isoniazid.
+Mild and transient elevation of serum transaminase levels occurs in 10 to 20% of persons taking isoniazid.
 The abnormality usually occurs in the first 4 to 6 months of treatment but can occur at any time during therapy.
 In most instances, enzyme levels return to normal with no necessity to discontinue medication.
 In occasional instances, progressive liver damage occurs, with accompanying symptoms.
 In these cases, the drug should be discontinued immediately.
 The frequency of progressive liver damage increases with age.
-It is rare in persons under 20, but occurs in up to 2.3 percent of those over 50 years of age.
+It is rare in persons under 20, but occurs in up to 2.3% of those over 50 years of age.

-Hematologic reactions: agranulocytosis, hemolytic sideroblastic or aplastic anemia, thrombocytopenia, and eosinophilia
+Hematologic: agranulocytosis, hemolytic sideroblastic or aplastic anemia, thrombocytopenia, and eosinophilia.

 Hypersensitivity reactions: fever, skin eruptions (morbilliform, maculopapular, purpuric, or exfoliative), lymphadenopathy, anaphylactic reactions, Stevens-Johnson syndrome and vasculitis.

-Metabolic and endocrine reactions: pyridoxine deficiency, pellagra, hyperglycemia, metabolic acidosis, and gynecomastia
+Metabolic and endocrine: pyridoxine deficiency, pellagra, hyperglycemia, metabolic acidosis, and gynecomastia.

-Miscellaneous reactions: rheumatic syndrome and systemic lupus erythematosus-like syndrome
+Miscellaneous: rheumatic syndrome and systemic lupus erythematosus-like syndrome.

-Nausea, vomiting, and increasing lethargy will probably occur within a short time after ingestion; actual unconsciousness may occur with severe hepatic involvement.
+Nausea, vomiting, abdominal pain, pruritus, headache, and increasing lethargy will probably occur within a short time after ingestion; actual unconsciousness may occur with severe hepatic involvement.
 Transient increases in liver enzymes and/or bilirubin may occur.
 Brownish-red or orange discoloration of the skin, urine, sweat, saliva, tears, and feces is proportional to amount ingested.